 This power to obtain information is accompanied by a duty of secrecy.

-The Commissioner will only disclose the information obtained if she judges it necessary for carrying out her functions.
+The Commissioner will only disclose the information obtained if he judges it necessary for carrying out his functions.

-The Commissioner often makes recommendations in her reports, but cannot require their implementation.
+The Commissioner can make recommendations, but cannot require their implementation.